Fewnity/Nintendo-DS-Nifi-Template/README.md

 Improved Nifi template of [jpenny19993 dsnifi](https://github.com/jpenny1993/dsnifi).<br><br>
 The original template allow only 2 ds at the same time.<br>
 The problem with the Nifi library is that you can't send data with 2 ds at the same time because some data will be lost.
+The precompiled library in the libs folder is [Fewnity/dswifi](https://github.com/Fewnity/dswifi)

 I added:
 - A callback system to prevent packet loss